Click here to submit your application

 Before you apply to the master's degree programme in Global Development, please make sure to acquaint yourself with all the important information on the application procedure, application deadlines and details about how to apply.

-Please be aware that during the program there will be a mandatory field trip, which involves a the a cost of app.
+Please be aware that during the program there will be a mandatory field trip, which involves an additional a cost of app.
 15.000-18.000 DKK which is not covered by the University of Copenhagen.
 Currently we do not offer any travel scholarships for the field trip.

 Select an option below to read more about your application.